The Psychology of

 A complex bilateral network, involving frontal, parietal and occipital areas, appears to be associated with self-face recognition, with a particularly high implication of the right hemisphere.
 (Devue & Brédart, 2011, p.
 2)

-Do you sell clothing online?
+Sell clothing online?
 Perhaps you could create an interactive fitting room.
 Let users upload their picture to see how the clothing looks on them.

 People are more likely to notice stimuli when they don’t have an active goal.
 Their cognitive load is lower, which leaves spare room for attention (Cartwright- Finch & Lavie, 2007).

-To capture attention, advertise in contexts with low cognitive load.
+Capture attention by advertising in contexts with low cognitive load.

 When you search for a blue stimulus, you don’t notice red stimuli (see Baluch & Itti, 2011).